beachfront-domains/sandcastle/README.md

 - sandcastle **expects** to find a Caddy config and will fail gracefully if it isn't found
 - this should be run with golfer on the same server
+- when in development, create the Caddy config with golfer and place the generated files within `dist/`

 ## Production